jaspector

 County page states permits and inspections are required for all remodeling, additions, and new 1 or 2 family dwellings, as well as swimming pools and altered electrical services, except in the Town of Warren, Village of Wild Rose, and City of Wautoma.

+Not all construction work requires a permit in unincorporated Waushara County, WI.
 The following work is generally exempt: County page does not publish a complete exempt-work list.; State UDC forms and county practice indicate minor repairs are exempt when they do not affect room arrangement, light, ventilation, exits, fire protection, or exterior appearance..
+When in doubt, confirm with the local building department before starting work.